imendizabal/LibreVerter/README.md

 1. Control and Driver board: interface between the supervisory control board and power switch (IGBT's/Mosfet's).
 The driver board needs to generate the PWM signals based on a reference from the supervisor.
 2. Power circuit: power circuit of the inverter

+# Who are we making this for?
+Our ideal customer profile is:
+A “solar as a service” provider.
+Responsible for through life maintenance.
+Because:
+1. They are able to buy WattWells via individual customer orders.
+2. Their interests are aligned with selling as many systems as possible, as well as being able to maintain the systems at low cost.
+Repair and re-use are essential.
+3. They are regularly buying inverter systems.
+4. They are likely to be a relatively small company, maybe 10-50 people, with big buying power via their customers.

+We are also interested in serving other customers who want an inverter for life; we'd love to hear from you if you fit that description!

 # Expected functionalities

 - Being able (and allowed) to be connected to the European grid